• Log in

 7. EmailOctopus — Best Alternative with Advanced Features

 EmailOctopus is a great alternative to GetResponse for businesses looking for a simple, user-friendly drag-and-drop email builder.
-The platform offers affordable pricing plans and advanced features like automation and segmentation.
+The platform offers affordable pricing plans and advanced email marketing features.

 Overall rating: